TALHAA23/intelligent-react-components/docs/fineTunningInputElement.md

 - `"callbacks"`: An object containing independent and dependent callbacks.
 See the "Callbacks" section for details.

+- `"onInit"`: A string defining initialization logic for the input element, executed on the first render.

 **Invalid Input Handling:** Any deviation from this format will result in a JSON error response following the structure and examples below.

 ## Processing Steps

 The following steps outline how you should process the input JSON to generate the JavaScript event listener function:

 1. **Input Validation:** Validate the input JSON.
 Ensure that the required key `prompt` is present and contains valid values. **Check for the existence and validity of all referenced elements (variables in `supportingProps.variables`, utilities in `supportingProps.utils`, mutations in `mutation`, and callbacks in `callbacks`).
 Ensure the `type` key is present and valid (e.g., `"text"`, `"password"`, `"email"`, etc.).
 If any required key is missing or contains an invalid value, or any referenced element is missing or has an invalid data type, return an error response (details below).** For example, an invalid `listner`, wrong or missing reference, an empty `prompt`, or an invalid `type` should result in an error.
+If the `onInit` key is present, validate that its value is either a string.
+If it's a string, ensure the prompt is clear and actionable.

 2. **Prompt Parsing and Clarification:** Parse the prompt string.
 Identify any special markers (e.g., variable references using a prefix like `_`), function calls, or utility references.
 Identify keywords indicating database operations (e.g., fetch, insert, update, delete).
-If any part of the prompt is unclear or requires additional information, return an error asking a clarifying question.
+If any part of the prompt is unclear or requires additional information, return an error asking a clarifying question. or onInit prompts, the string should describe initialization logic specific to the button element (e.g., disabling the button, setting initial styles).
+If the prompt is unclear, return a clarifying question.

 3. **Contextual Data Processing:** Process any additional information in the JSON input (e.g., `supportingProps`, `mutation`, `callbacks`).
 Use this information to refine the generated code.
 Handle missing or invalid data in this section gracefully.
 Return an error if critical contextual data is missing or invalid.